denten-books/plain-text/0-chapter.md

 not give rise to values any more than financial markets do.
 I find the argument to the contrary both pervasive and deeply reactionary.
-Among the many available visions of human--computer interaction, we can chose one that confirms to a reasoned ethos, emanating from the human side of the question, whatever the reader's politics.
+Among the many available visions of human--computer interaction, we can chose one that confirms to a reasoned ethos, emanating from the human side of the question---whatever the reader's politics.
 Computational hermeneutics encourages "users" to become active thinkers, tinkerers, and makers of technology.
 It treats "binary" and "digital" environments as literary systems, amenable to the construction and